Control-oriented Clustering of Visual Latent Representation: Neural Collapse in Continuous Vision-based Control

-Using the control-oriented classification strategies described above, we are ready to study whether a law of clustering similar to NC emerges in the visual representation space.
+Using the control-oriented classification strategy described above, we are ready to study whether a law of clustering similar to NC emerges in the visual representation space \rv{for continuous control tasks}.
 Given the set of visual features $\calF = \{f_t \}_{t=1}^M$, we assign a class label $c \in [C]$ to each feature vector $f_t$ and denote it $f_t^c$.
+We used the same neural collapse metrics introduced in \S\ref{sec:discrete-control}.